 I’m a telecom engineer with 20+ years of experience in different companies, including leader network operators and equipment manufacturers, and covering a wide range on functions, like research, consultancy and product development.

-Luis M. Contreras completed a six-year Telecom Engineer degree at the Universidad Politécnica of Madrid (1997), and helds an M. Sc. on Telematics from the Universidad Carlos III of Madrid (2010).
+Luis M. Contreras completed a six-year Telecom Engineer degree (M.Sc.) at the Universidad Politécnica of Madrid (1997), and helds an M. Sc. on Telematics from the Universidad Carlos III of Madrid (2010).
 In 1997 he joined Alcatel Spain taking several positions (R&D, standardization, product development and customer engineering) in both wireless and fixed network fields.
 In 2006 he joined the Network Planning department of Orange Spain (France Télécom group) taking responsibilities on the IP backbone and Packet Switched Mobile Core (SGSN, GGSN) planning, and being Internet peering technical manager.
 Between 2002 and 2010 he was also adjunct lecturer at the Telematics department of the Universidad Carlos III, where he is currently a Ph.D. student.
 Since August 2011 he is part of Telefónica I+D / Telefónica Global CTO, working on SDN, transport networks and their interaction with cloud and distributed services, and interconnection topics.
-He is also active in research and innovation activities participating on the EU FP7 projects GEYSERS and XIFI, the EU H2020 projects 5G-Crosshaul, 5GEx, 5G-Transformer, and 5G-EVE, the EU-BR project NECOS and the ESA funded project CloudSat.
-In July 2012, he co-organized the International Workshop on Cross-Stratum Optimization for Cloud Computing and Distributed Networked Applications, co-located with the 10th IEEE International Symposium on Parallel and Distributed Processing with Applications (ISPA2012), Leganés, Spain.
-He is active contributor to IETF (authoring three RFCs), ETSI and ONF, where he organized and coordinated the first-ever proof-of-concept on the application of SDN to microwave networks, hold in October 2015.
+He is also active in research and innovation activities participating on the EU FP7 projects GEYSERS and XIFI, the EU H2020 projects 5G-Crosshaul, 5GEx, 5G-Transformer, 5G-EVE, and 5GROWTH, the EU-BR project NECOS, the EU-TW project 5G-Dive, the EU-GNSS project ROOT and the ESA funded project CloudSat.
+He is active contributor to IETF (authoring five RFCs), ETSI NFV, ETSI MEC, ONF, ITU-T and O-RAN.

-- (Currently) Ph.D. student, Universidad Carlos III de Madrid
+- (Currently) Ph.D. candidate, Universidad Carlos III de Madrid

 - (Sep.’10) M.Sc. on Telematics, Universidad Carlos III de Madrid